wasabipesto/valinor/README.md

 </details>

+Another note: if Home Assistant is running with `network_mode: host`, you cannot connect to it with the standard docker DNS system where you just call it `homeassistant`.
+Instead, you must connect to `celebrimbor:8123` (or whatever your host's hostname is (assuming you're using tailscale's DNS)).
+This is relevant for both traefik to proxy traffic in and prometheus to scrape metrics out.

 ## Untouched
 ### [Plex](https://support.plex.tv/articles/200264746-quick-start-step-by-step-guides/)
-Being the core of my software, I'm probably going to end up leaving this one out of docker.
+Being the core of my software stack, I'm probably going to end up leaving this one out of docker.
 Will re-evaluate later.